 "I do not think in terms of a good rein or a bad rein when riding.
 To me the usual scenario, when a person tells me their horse has a good rein and a bad rein, is that the horse falls onto a specific shoulder most of the time."

 Join us to learn the mental and physical skills that combine to create 'Talent'.

-Let us further proceed to define what ‘bad rein’ usually means to people.
-Riders tend to say ‘bad rein’ on the rein which the horse doesn’t bend, or is perhaps more difficult to bend.
+Let us define what 'bad rein' usually means to people.
+Riders tend to say 'bad rein' on the rein which the horse doesn't bend, or is perhaps more difficult to bend.

 If the rider above kept up this pattern of having too much weight onto the right shoulder – they would be training this pattern into the horse and dooming themselves to always having a good rein and a bad rein.
 In fact they would continue to make it worse.
 I hope this makes sense to you, and when I ride a horse with this pattern I feel that both reins are 'bad' and I generally need to teach the horse to keep both shoulders evenly weighted.

 The solution to fixing your horse's 'good/bad rein' problem generally means you need to learn how to steer the horse through the shoulders, rather than thinking about neck bend or his nose.
 You need to think about both reins and the effects of his shoulder placement.
 You need to be thinking about keep the horse balanced through both shoulders, and being very careful not to over bend on a circle.
 Remember the bend for going large, or going on a 20m circle is very small indeed.
 You need to make sure that, on the rein which you previously considered 'good', you do not make the bad rein worse by creating too much bend...